 He gets the infusion through a peripherally inserted central catheter (PICC) line in his arm around-the-clock, and the medication travels with him in a back pack, which includes the LVAD device and backup unit, his diabetes medication and equipment and the inotropic medication and pump as well as backup supplies.
 A nurse comes to the house weekly to change the dressing.

 For 26 years Roy worked in a lab doing photo retouching and creating billboards.
 He worked as long as he could.
 He didn’t want to be a burden on society by going on disability and Medicare, but ultimately his weakened heart left him no choice.
-But a new law called the 21st Century Cures Act created a gap in coverage that means some Medicare patients won’t be able to get their inotropic infusion at home as Roy does.
-Instead, they may have to stay in the hospital or a nursing home to receive it.Take action to amend the Cures Act
+He’s thankful he doesn’t have to stay in the hospital or a nursing home to receive his care.

 “I would absolutely wither if I had to sit in a nursing home for a year or two waiting for a heart transplant,” said Roy.
 “I was in a nursing home for two months after my pacemaker implant and I hated it.”